JeanPeyreMesMots/osx-password-dumper/README.md

 ## Prerequisites

 - The script must be run as a root user (`sudo`)
-- macOS environment (tested on a )
+- macOS environment (tested on a macOS VM Ventura beta 13.0 (22A5266r))

 ## Usage